Hackerdude374/ReacipeJS/README.md

 - **Tailwind CSS**: Utility-first CSS framework for rapidly building custom user interfaces.
 - **Json Server**: Emulated a backend server for the mock API, ensuring persistent data storage.

-## ✨ Features

-- **State Management**: Leveraged React's useState hook for dynamic recipe list display.
-- **Seamless Navigation**: Integrated React Router for fluid navigation and improved search capabilities, enhancing the overall user experience.
-- **Recipe Submission**: Built a Form component for users to submit their recipes.
-This feature ensures data persistence via the mock API.
-- **CRUD Operations**: Enabled the ability to update and delete recipes, ensuring full flexibility and control over the recipe data with backend support.